lambdaclass/cairo-vm/README.md

 target/release/cairo-rs-run cairo_programs/abs_value_array_compiled.json --layout all
 ```
+### Using hints

+Currently, there's no feature parity between both implementations.
+Notably, this VM only implements a limited number of hints, while the [Python Cairo VM](https://github.com/starkware-libs/cairo-lang) allows for the implementation of user-defined hints.

+There are two ways to use non-standard hints in this VM:

+- Extend the cairo-rs code and build your own binary using the interface hint processor
+- Use [cairo-rs-py](https://github.com/lambdaclass/cairo-rs-py) which supports running any arbitrary hint in a Python interpreter.

 ### Running a function in a Cairo program with arguments
 When running a Cairo program directly using the Cairo-rs repository you would first need to prepare a couple of things.